-The specimens are then visually inspected after cleaning, and the weight loss measured with a precision of 0.001g.
+The specimens are, then, visually inspected after cleaning and the weight loss measured with a precision of 0.001g.
 The recommendations of ASTM G46 can be followed to quantify the crevice attack.
 During the visual examination, the location of the crevice attack shall be determined, as well as the number of MCA sites showing signs of crevice corrosion.
 A full characterization includes the determination of the greatest depth of attack.
-As per ASTM G48, crevice corrosion is considered to be present if the local attack is 25 μm or higher in-depth, but no weight-loss acceptance criterion is given in the standard.
+As per ASTM G48, crevice corrosion is considered to be present if the local attack is $25 \, \mu m$ or higher in depth, but no weight-loss acceptance criteria is given in the standard.

 The CCT obtained by the ASTM G48 standard must be interpreted with caution.
 Although CCT values are well defined within a narrow range of temperatures, the CCT is not a property of a material, but a function of the experimental methodology.
 The test technique, the composition of the environment, the resulting corrosion potential in the solution, and the presence of inhibiting species all influence CCT results.
 Indeed, high chloride concentrations, and corrosion potentials, and long exposure times tend to result in lower CCT.
-[87]
+[79]

-Researchers have shown that the critical pitting temperature (CPT) and the CCT follow a similar trend with alloy composition,[87] which has been traditionally captured in the Pitting Resistant Equivalent (PRE) expression.
+Researchers have shown that the critical pitting temperature (CPT) and the CCT follow a similar trend with alloy composition, [79] which has been traditionally captured in the Pitting Resistant Equivalent (PRE) expression.
 Different expressions have been proposed to define the PRE of stainless steels and nickel alloys, and a detailed discussion is outside the scope of the current chapter.
-For more information, the work of Lorentz and Medawar [88], Malik et al. [87], and Jargelius-Pettersson [89] can be consulted.
-Presently, various international standards such as NORSOK M-001[90] and ISO 21457[91], respectively, define PRE as:
+For more information, the work of Lorentz and Medawar [80], Malik et al., [79] and Jargelius-Pettersson [81] can be consulted.
+Presently, various international standards such as NORSOK M-001[82] and ISO 21457[83], respectively, define PRE as:

-$PRE = \%Cr + 3.3 \times \%Mo + 16 \times N$ Eq.
-7 PRE = $\%$ Cr + 3.3 × ($\%$ Mo + 0.5 × W) + 16 × N Eg. 8
+$$PRE = \%Cr + 3.3 \times \%Mo + 16 \times N$$ Eq.
+7

+$$PRE = \%Cr + 3.3 \times (\%Mo + 0.5 \times W) + 16 \times N$$ Eq.
+8

 In Eq.
-7 and 8, the concentrations are in weight percent.
+7 and 8 the concentrations are in weight per cent.
 Qualitatively, the higher the PRE, the better the localized corrosion resistance of an alloy.
-Garner showed that both the CPT and the CCT of various stainless steels and nickel alloys correlated well with their respective PRE, i.e., CCT increased with the degree of alloying, especially their molybdenum content.[76]
-CCT values were also lower than CPT.
+Garner showed that both the CPT and the CCT of various stainless steels and nickel alloys correlated well with their respective PRE, i.e., CCT increased with the degree of alloying, especially their molybdenum content.
+[68] CCT values were also lower than CPT.
 In this regard, the difference between CCT and CPT was about 20 °C for the low PRE alloys (i.e., PRE = 24) and increased to approximately 50 °C for UNS S31254, which has a PRE of about 43.
 A conclusion that can be drawn from Garner's work is that the more highly alloyed corrosion resistant alloys (CRAs) can be susceptible to crevice corrosion while maintaining an excellent pitting corrosion resistance as discussed previously in this chapter.
-Recently, Klapper et al. produced a comprehensive compilation of CPT and

-CCT values for a broad range of nickel alloys with PRE values ranging from 25 to approximately 70.[92]
+Recently, Klapper et al., produced a comprehensive compilation of CPT and CCT values for a broad range of nickel alloys with PRE values ranging from 25 to approximately 70.[84]
 Klapper et al. results agree well with the work by Garner, with CCT values for alloys with a PRE of 25 being 40 °C lower than CPT.
 The difference between CPT and CCT increased to more than 80 °C for alloys with a PRE between 68 and 70.
-Likewise, the crevice corrosion induction time is typically shorter than that of pitting corrosion.[24, 93] Consequently, the duration of pitting tests is longer than a crevice test in the same environment.
-Lastly, CPT values are more reproducible than CCT (i.e., 2.5 vs. 10 °C).[47, 70, 94]
+Likewise, the crevice corrosion induction time is typically shorter than that of pitting corrosion.
+[23, 85] Consequently, the duration of pitting tests is longer than a crevice test in the same environment.
+Lastly, CPT values are more reproducible than CCT (i.e., 2.5 vs. 10 °C).[42, 65, 86]